dhoko/angular-ngBabelfish/README.md

 });
 ```

-So you have to listen the scope on `servalI18n:babelfish:changed`, it gives you access to an object with two keys:
+So you have to listen the scope on `ngBabelfish:babelfish:changed`, it gives you access to an object with two keys:

 - **previous** : Previous language
 - **value** : Current language